-If you choose to purchase a checked in bag (which is included in the Standard Fare or an optional extra if you choose the Lite Fare) you will be permitted to check-in one suitcase that weighs no more than 20kg.
-Please ensure that you are familiar with our luggage policy surround the weights and size limitations of this item and please keep in mind that this allowance is for one item only.
+If you choose to purchase a checked-in bag (included in the Standard Fare or an optional extra if you choose the Lite Fare) you will be permitted to check in one suitcase that weighs no more than 20kg.
+Please make sure that you are familiar with our luggage policy about the weights and size limitations of this item, and please keep in mind that this allowance is for one item only.

-Handy tip: Here's a simply way to find the weight of your suitcase if you don't have a luggage scale.
+Handy tip: Here's a simple way to find the weight of your suitcase if you don't have a luggage scale.
 Take a bathroom scale and weigh yourself.
-Then step off the scale, pick up your suitcase and weigh yourself while holding your suitcase.
-Subtract your weight from the weight of you and your suitcase and you will have the weight of your bag.
+Then, step off the scale, pick up your suitcase and weigh yourself while holding your suitcase.
+Subtract your weight from the weight of you and your suitcase, and you will have the weight of your bag.

-We will require passengers to check hand luggage that is overweight or which contains items that are permitted in checked-luggage but not hand luggage.
-This will cost R250 at the airport.
+We will require passengers to check hand luggage that is overweight or contains items that are permitted in checked luggage but not hand luggage.
+This will cost R250 per bag at the airport.

-Overweight checked in suitcases will be charged a penalty of R250 per item at the airport.
-Bags may not exceed 32kgs.
+Overweight checked-in suitcases will be charged a penalty of R250 per bag at the airport.
+Bags may be at most 32kgs.

-If you are travelling with two pieces of checked luggage your total luggage allowance will be 40kg.
-You can split this up into a 32kg bag and an 8kg bag without penalty, but no one item may be more than 32kg.
+If you travel with two pieces of checked luggage, your total luggage allowance will be 40kg.
+You can split this up into a 32kg bag and an 8kg bag without penalty, but one of these items may be at most 32kg.

 What can I pack?

-Please ensure that you are familiar with our dangerous goods policy to ensure that you do not pack any items that will be refused onto the aircraft.
+Please ensure that you are familiar with our dangerous goods policy to ensure that you don't pack any items that will be refused onto the aircraft.

-When travelling domestically in South Africa you are permitted to take liquids with you as part of your hand luggage, but please keep in mind that the ACSA security staff will have final say on what is allowed into the departures hall.
-Generally speaking this allows passengers to carry toiletries in their hand luggage, but please not that an excessive amounts of a particular item may draw concern from the security teams.
+Travelling domestically in South Africa, you can take liquids as part of your hand luggage.
+Please remember that the ACSA security staff will have the final say on what is allowed into the departure hall.
+Generally speaking, this allows passengers to carry toiletries in their hand luggage, but please note that an excessive amount of a particular item may draw concern from the security teams.

-Also please note that no guns, toy guns or replicas of any weapon will be allowed on board the aircraft at all.
+Also, just so you know, no guns, toy guns or replicas of any weapon will be allowed on board the aircraft.